mccabe082/4EdinburghCityCouncil/issues-with-vibration-readings.md

 #### 1.2.
 Our Building was not Indirectly Monitored

-It's stated that Morrison's Utilities claim that readings from other locations are "transferable".
+It's stated that Morrison's Utilities claim (and the council accept) that readings from other locations are "transferable" to other sites.
+We dispute this;
-This is subjective and anadequate:
+1. No two sites are identical.
+The precise work and equipment during demolition and excavation varies considerable depending on the precise environment.
+The "transferibility" of readings is imprecise as the margin for error is totally unquantifiable
+2. Such a methodology would omits atypical/anomolous vibration events which would cause damage

+To support

 - the two data sets we were furnished with which show very different profiles - the work conducted onboth sides is not characteristic of each other -
 - surely a council acquanted with the process would provide us with the data relating to the type of work conducted on our site
 - it looks lime they issued us with the full data from the two sensors in closest proximity (geographically)